Tamayouz Excellence Award's grand jury

 The head of Energy Construction and Environment School at Coventry University, Steve Austin has over 14 years of teaching experience.
 He completed his BA (Hons) in architecture at Portsmouth University in 1993 before obtaining his postgraduate certificate in education at Keele University.
 He also has a master’s in construction management from Coventry University.
 He started teaching at Moulton College in 2001 and was promoted to subject manager before he joined Coventry University’s faculty in 2006.

-Ayad Al-Tuhafi is a chartered member of the Royal Institute of British Architects, and the owner of Ayad Al-Tuhafi Architects Limited / Space Construction Limited.
-His consultancy is a respected architectural firm in London’s West End that specialises in the high-end market.
-Ayad has designed projects in many countries including England, the UAE, Saudi Arabia, Libya, Nigeria and Brazil.
-He is also the CEO of Forma Group – specialist consultants for sports buildings and stadiums.
+A chartered member of the Royal Institute of British Architects, and the owner of the London based Ayad Al-Tuhafi Architects .
+He specialises in the high-end market, designed projects in several countries including England, the UAE, Saudi Arabia, Libya, Nigeria and Brazil.

 Ben Flippance is the design director for IDP Group, providing a design-emphasised focus for a practice working across many industry sectors.
 Ben works in the conceptualisation and detailed design stages across architecture, urban design and landscape design bringing together a non-cellular approach to major urban masterplans and urban architecture projects.
 Ben studied at Oxford Brookes, Birmingham City and Coventry Universities, and is a visiting tutor and architectural advisory board member at Coventry University’s architecture school.